 While there are certainly industry lobbyists who will work diligently to convince you that grass-fed is not better for you, I want to detail some of the benefits of grass-fed beef.
 This is not to say that eating meat is better than not eating meat at all.
 Rather, if you choose to consume meat I aim to encourage you to buy better quality meat.

-*NOTE: This does not mean that you have to eat beef in order to promote a healthy 3:6 ratio.
-It simply means that if you do eat beef, you can benefit from replacing your current intake with grass-fed.
+*NOTE: This does not mean that you have to eat beef in order to promote a healthy fatty acid profile.
+It’s just one way to get some more omega-3s.

 - Grass-fed beef might be better for the environment and more humane to cows.
 While proponents of grain-fed and grain lobbyists will argue that grass-fed beef actually uses more energy than feed lots (due to transportation and spatial concerns), many will argue that grass-fed beef has a lighter carbon foot print because of the fossil fuels, pesticides, and fertilizer used to produce the grains for feed lots.
 Michael Pollan discusses this extensively in his book, The Omnivore’s Dilemma.